delano/delano.github.com/thoughts/startups-vs-traditional-businesses.md

 date: 2011-06-23
 ---

 Starting a company of any kind is difficult.
-You need to find people to work with you.
-You need to find people that will pay you and you might need to find people to invest in you.
-To do that you'll need to differentiate the business from its competition and to do that you'll need to establish a brand and a culture.
-You're for sure going to have to work outside your comfort zone a lot of time.
-And you'll probably be exhausted a lot of time.
-But that's part of the fun.
+You need to convince people to work with you and for you.
+You need to figure out how it will be different from the competition, what kind of culture it should have, and how to make it profitable.
+You might need to find investors but you'll definitely need to find people to pay you.
+Regardless of the business, the rule is the same: make more money than you spend.

+There are also a lot of surprises.
+This is where startups are unique -- in the variety of surprises.

-Startups are different though.
-Anything can change at any time.
-That's kinda crazy.
-When you're starting a restaurant, you have a pretty good idea of what your business is: you serve people food.
-Okay, what kind of food?
-What do you need to do that?
-Let's make a list.
-You'll need:
+When you're starting a restaurant, you have a pretty good idea of what the business model is: serving food to hungry customers. : what kind of food?
+Where will it be located?
+Why will this kind of work work in that location?

 * Food
 * Someone to prepare the food.